Stainless steel vs. Damascus steel – which kitchen knife is better

 What is Damascus steel?

-Damascus steel is an artful combination of several layers of different steels that are forged together.
-The result: a unique grain, extreme hardness, and high edge retention.
-Damascus knives are not just tools—they are a work of craftsmanship.
+Damascus steel is an artful combination of multiple layers of different steels, forged together.
+The result: a unique grain, extreme hardness, and exceptional edge retention.
+Damascus knives are not just tools – they are works of art.

 Advantages: